nathan-smeal/cs7641/lessons/ml_p1_lesson_02_regression_intro.md

 To check that data generalizes well, hold aside a subset of the training data as **testing data**, training on the remaining set and test against the testing data. **Choose our inductive bias (picking model or model complexity)** (Usage of the crossval: select better model / tune hyperparameters) such that when the model is trained on the training set it's error on the testing set is still minimal.

-An assumption: i.i.d, independent and identical distirbution.
+Representitive! -> An assumption: i.i.d, independent and identical distirbution.

+This is a fundamental assumption in learning

 ![cross validation demo](http://cs231n.github.io/assets/crossval.jpeg)